taylormoe93/prime-pw-week-5-assignment-part-3/readme.md

   X Console.log each album as added using the returned value.
   X After all are added, console.log the `collection` array.

-- Add a function named `showCollection`.
+X Add a function named `showCollection`.
 This function should:
-  - Take in an array parameter.
+  X Take in an array parameter.
 (This allows it to be reused to show any collection, like the results from the find or search.)
-  - Console.log the number of items in the array.
+  X Console.log the number of items in the array.
-  - Loop over the array and console.log each album's information formatted like: `TITLE by ARTIST, published in YEAR`.
+  X Loop over the array and console.log each album's information formatted like: `TITLE by ARTIST, published in YEAR`.

-- Test the `showCollection` function.
+X Test the `showCollection` function.

 - Add a function named `findByArtist`.
 This function should:
-  - Take in `artist` (a string) parameter
+  X Take in `artist` (a string) parameter
   - Create an array to hold any results, empty to start
   - Loop through the `collection` and add any objects with a matching artist to the array.
   - Return the array with the matching results.
 If no results are found, return an empty array.